LostMa-ERC/simMAtree/README.md

 ## Installation 📦️

 1. Have Python installed on your computer or in your virtual environment manager, i.e. [`pyenv`](https://github.com/pyenv/pyenv/blob/master/README.md).
-For this project, you'll need version 3.12 or 3.13 of Python.
+For this project, you'll need version 3.12 of Python.

-2. Create a new virtual Python environment (version 3.12 or 3.13) and activate it.
+2. Create a new virtual Python environment (version 3.12) and activate it.

 3. Install this package with `pip`.
 Because it depends on several "heavy" Python libraries (i.e. `torch`), the installation may take several minutes. ☕